Review in Pictures: Delta SkyClub Seattle

 I tried some pasta from the hot canteen area and it was just passable.
 Sadly forgot to take pictures!

 Delta’s approach to lounge catering seems to be rather half hearted, and may have got worse since last I visited a SkyClub in New York JFK.
-The bar also has limited drink option with many you have to pay for.
+The bar also has limited drink options with many you have to pay for.

 Delta SkyClub Seattle Restroom & Showers